 Really.
 I’m not about to tell you what should go on it!

 Lately we’ve been really into homemade BBQ sauce (Though I’ve been subbing in chipotle powder for chili powder), bacon, homemade pickled jalapenos, and raw white or yellow onion.
 SO GOOD.
-Tyler adds cheese to his but I abstain for the sake of my stomach – it’s amazing even without it!
+Tyler adds cheese to his but I abstain for the sake of my stomach, and with a little iced coke or pepsi – it’s amazing even without it!